PoisonNinja/Hackintosh/README.md

 Grab the Clover bootloader, which can be obtained from [here](https://sourceforge.net/projects/cloverefiboot/).
 Try to obtain the latest build.

 You will also need the following kexts:
-* [Lilu](https://github.com/vit9696/Lilu) - A kext that injects other kexts into the system
+* [Lilu](https://github.com/acidanthera/Lilu) - A kext that injects other kexts into the system
-* [AppleALC](https://github.com/vit9696/AppleALC) - Enables support for other audio codecs natively.
+* [AppleALC](https://github.com/acidanthera/AppleALC) - Enables support for other audio codecs natively.
 This is required for enabling the ALC892 in the Z170 motherboard.
 Check the wiki for a list of supported codecs
-* [CodecCommander](https://github.com/RehabMan/EAPD-Codec-Commander) - The ALC892 in my computer suffers from an issue where the volume is very low (10 - 25% of maximum) after waking from sleep.
-This kext basically resets the audio codec upon waiting from sleep and also enables EAPD so that audio volume works fine.
-In most cases, you won't need this, but my system did.
 * [RealtekRTL8211](https://github.com/RehabMan/OS-X-Realtek-Network) - Driver for the RealtekRTL8211 ethernet family
 * [FakeSMC](https://github.com/RehabMan/OS-X-FakeSMC-kozlek) - This kext fakes the presence of the SMC so MacOS doesn't panic and allows it to access sensor data.
-* [IntelGraphicsFixup](https://sourceforge.net/projects/intelgraphicsfixup/) - Needed to get Intel HD 530 working

-In the past, AMD cards needed WhateverGreen.kext, but 10.3.4 seemed to have resolved all issues.
+* [WhateverGreen](https://github.com/acidanthera/WhateverGreen) - Various fixes for AMD and Intel graphics cards

+AMD, Intel, and NVidia support are now all merged into WhateverGreen.
+Although we no longer need WhateverGreen for the sleep/wake issue, it still contains various other fixes that are useful.

+AppleALC gained support for resetting EAPD after sleep, so CodecCommander is no longer required.

 Even though we have a discrete card, we will be enabling the integrated graphics to enable Intel QuickSync (faster video encode/decode) and to prevent loss of graphics performance after watching a video.